Geometry and mechanics of microdomains in growing bacterial colonies: DISCUSSIONS AND CONCLUSIONS

 \acknowledgments

-ZY, DJGP and LG are supported by The Netherlands Organization for Scientific Research (NWO/OCW) as part of the Frontiers of Nanoscience program.
-AS was supported by Human Frontier Science Program Cross Disciplinary Fellowship (LT000993/2014-C), and thanks Jennifer Nguyen and Roman Stocker for discussions.
+Z. Y., D. J. G. P, and L. G. are supported by The Netherlands Organization for Scientific Research (NWO/OCW) as part of the Frontiers of Nanoscience program.
+A.S. was supported by the International Human Frontier Science Program Organization (LT000993/2014-C) and the Vidi scheme.
+We are indebted to Jennifer Nguyen, Roman Stocker, and Cristina Marchetti for discussions.